Section 1. Existence

 (a) Town Council and Mayor

 The Government of the Town of Bowers and the exercise of all powers conferred by this Charter except as otherwise provided herein shall be vested in a Town Council, consisting of four members and a Mayor, to be chosen for two year terms as hereinafter provided.
 They shall serve without compensation.
 Each Council member and the Mayor shall be at least the age of eighteen years and at the time of the election and during the term of office reside within the Town.
 The word reside shall mean domicile.
-The Mayor shall have all the powers of councilman and whenever the word “council” is used herein it shall include the Mayor.
+The Mayor shall have all the powers of councilman and whenever the word "council" is used herein it shall include the Mayor.
 If at any time during the terms of the said councilmen they fail to comply with the aforesaid residence requirements, they shall ipso facto vacate their office.
+The Town Council, by majority vote of its disinterested members, shall be the sole and final judge of the qualifications of its members.
 58 Del.
 Laws, c.
 352

 ; 66 Del.
 Laws, c.
 284